lucaferranti/ForwardModeAD/docs/source/applications/newtoncircuit.rst

 .. math::
     g(V_D) = 10^{-9}\left(e^{40V_D}-1\right) + V_D - 5 = 0

-this can be now solved with our previously developed newton method
+this can be now solved with our previously developed Newton method

 .. code-block:: chapel